The Melbourne Cup: “Not only is it the race that stops a nation but it stops the proceedings of the court”

 Anthony Cummings has reportedly told the Media that he is an innocent bystander and simply wants to divide the estate according to his father’s wishes but his sisters are disputing the will.

 This unfortunate dispute illustrates that there is no person whose estate is exempt from estate litigation.
 Therefore it is important to get appropriate legal advice when you are preparing your Will and to talk to your family about your wishes if you were to pass away to attempt to minimise any estate disputes and litigation.

 How we can help

 Should you require any assistance in relation to wills or estate disputes, please contact our Wills & Estates Solicitor, Jenna Hutchinson on 13 43 63 or get in touch via our online enquiry form.
-Alternatively, you can visit us at any of our Queensland offices in Brisbane, North Lakes, Logan, Ipswich, Toowoomba, Gold Coast, Sunshine Coast and Cairns.
+Alternatively, you can visit us at any of our Queensland offices are in Brisbane, Logan, North Lakes, Ipswich, Toowoomba, Gold Coast, Sunshine Coast and Cairns.